marijnh/Eloquent-JavaScript/14_dom.md

 The second link will be green instead of the default link color.

-{{figure {url: "img/colored-links.png", alt: "Rendered picture of a normal blue linke and a styled green link", width: "2.2cm"}}}
+{{figure {url: "img/colored-links.png", alt: "Rendered picture of a normal blue link and a styled green link", width: "2.2cm"}}}

 if}}